Torann/laravel-cloudsearch/readme.md

 ## Queue

-The help reduce the number of bulk requests made to the CloudSearch endpoint a queue system is used (because they cost over time).
+The help reduce the number of bulk requests made to the CloudSearch endpoint (because they cost) a queue system is used.
 This can be set in Laravel [Task Scheduling](https://laravel.com/docs/5.4/scheduling).
 You can decide how often it is ran using the scheduled task frequency options.
 Please note this uses the DB to function.

 Example of the task added to `/app/Console/Kernel.php`: